whitneyburton/portfolios/students/1801-back/margaret-williford/20180301-Margaret-Williford-m1.md

 ## E: Community Participation

 ### Playing a Part
 I hope to do more of this in Mod2.
 I came in on weekends and talked through problems with classmates.
 I tried to be available to a resource to others.
 I have attended Joan Clark to network with other women at Turing.
 Megan and I are talking about starting a running posse in mod 2.
-I've had several mentor meetings, but one has really stuck and I believe he'll be a great help in my job hunt down the line!
+I've had several mentor meetings, but one has been especially valuable and I believe he'll be a great help in my job hunt down the line!
 I want to be available as a mentor to mod1 students next inning.
 Working in groups has led me to realize I'm not always great at explaining myself, especially if others are confused.
 Teaching will be a great tool for reinforcement.
 Also now that I won't be working, I can stay late to build Turing community.

 ------------------